tmadlener/podio_benchmarking/results/k4SimDelphes/README.md

 This will run each case 10 times for each of the two backends: `sio` and `root`.
 It will produce separate folders with the output files as well as with the results of the benchmarks, which still have to be analyzed.
+By default `run_benchmarks.py` will remove the output files of the converter again directly after it has run a complete set of read and write and only keep the files containing the benchmark results.
+If you want to keep the output files add the `--keep-outputs` flag to the command above.
 To have a look at one or more benchmark results it is possible to use the `analyze_write.py` and `analyze_read.py` scripts that come with this repository.
 A complete report can be generated with the `make_benchmark_report.py` script and the yaml [`report_config.yaml`](report_config.yaml) configuration.